wyim-pgl/DCBLAST/README.md

 ## Citation
 Won Cheol Yim and John Cushman (2017) Divide and Conquer BLAST: using grid engines to accelerate BLAST and other sequence analysis tools.
 PeerJ submitted.

-## Copyright

-The program is copyright by Yim, Won Cheol.